TRAP laws are dangerously chipping away at abortion access under the guise of 'women's health'

 Even if doctors can surmount the extreme financial and logistical hurdles to build an ASC, the admitting privileges restriction poses a virtual brick wall to providing care in some areas.
 Essentially, you’d have a building — but no doctors who can provide care there.
 It’s no surprise that the American College of Obstetricians and Gynecologists and the American Medical Association both oppose mandated admitting privileges.

-But admitting privilege and building requirements aren’t the only types of TRAP laws harming access to safe and legal abortion across the country.
-Here are two other TRAP types you should watch:
+Admitting privilege and building requirements aren’t the only types of TRAP laws harming access to safe and legal abortion across the country.
+Here are two other abortion TRAP law types you should watch:

-Between 2013 and 2014, admitting privilege and building requirements caused the number of abortion providers in Texas to fall sharply.
+Between 2013 and 2014, admitting privilege and building requirements from Texas TRAP laws caused the number of abortion providers in the state to fall sharply.

 In that time, the number of women who live more than 100 miles from an abortion clinic in Texas tripled.

-Of course, traveling longer distances to abortion providers is especially burdensome for low-income women who have to find the money for transportation, take time off from work, and secure child care.
+Of course, traveling longer distances to abortion providers is especially burdensome for low-income people who have to find the money for transportation, take time off from work, and secure child care.

-TRAP’s Real Goal: Shutting Down Abortion Providers When They Can’t Comply
+The Real Goal of TRAP Laws: Shutting Down Abortion Providers When They Can’t Comply

-It’s never been more obvious that TRAP regulations are politically motivated.
+It’s never been more obvious that the targeted regulation of abortion providers is politically motivated.
 Politicians are not medical experts, and yet they have written TRAP legislation to chip away at abortion access — law by law, state by state — and undermine Roe v.
 Wade.
 Their end goal?
 Shutting down health centers; making safe, legal abortion hard or even impossible to access; and leaving hundreds of thousands without care.